 - 5. If a specific lesson plan format is required by the school level administrator, only the CCPS approved Lesson Plan Template shall be used. - P. If a teacher must be assigned to teach more than three different preparations, the principal will explain the reasons why within one week of assigning the teacher to teach more than three preparations and make reasonable efforts to provide accommodations to the teacher to account for expanded planning responsibilities.
-This would include additional planning time or the elimination of duties as accommodations.
+This would include additional planning time or the elimination of duties as an accommodation.
 In cases where the teacher is itinerant, all Principals at the schools where the itinerant teacher teaches shall share responsibility for explaining the reasons and providing accommodations. - Q. Unit I employees will not be required to provide class coverage for another employee during their self-directed planning time or lunch.
 If a Unit I employee volunteers to provide coverage during their self-directed teacher planning time, they will be compensated \$35 per occasion.
 Every effort will be made not to ask a non-tenured teacher or a teacher on a Professional Growth Plan to provide coverage.
-If no other staff volunteer, then non-tenured employees can be asked and will receive the same compensation if they choose to volunteer. - R. Employees will normally be given at least forty-eight hours' notice for scheduled IEP meetings, parent teacher conferences, and twenty-four hours' notice for parent visitations. - S. When all other efforts have been exhausted, Unit I and Unit II employees may be used to backfill positions (long-term sub, teaching, counseling, etc.) exceeding ten (10) consecutive days.
-In the event a Unit I or Unit II employee is required to backfill a position the employee shall be provided sufficient time to fulfill the duties of the backfill position and shall be compensated at 50% of the long-term substitute teaching pay for each day, retroactive to the first (1st) day.
+If no other staff volunteer, then non-tenured employees can be asked and will receive the same compensation if they choose to volunteer. - R. Employees will normally be given at least forty-eight hours' notice for scheduled IEP meetings, parent teacher conferences, and twenty-four hours' notice for parent visitations.

+S. When all other efforts have been exhausted, Unit I and Unit II employees may be used to backfill positions (long-term sub, teaching, counseling, etc.) exceeding ten (10) consecutive days.
+In the event a Unit I or Unit II employee is required to backfill a position the employee shall be provided sufficient time to fulfill the duties of the backfill position and shall be compensated at 50% of the pay for a degreed long-term substitute for each day, retroactive to the first (1st) day.

-Backfill is defined as covering the full scope of the duties of the job in question, on a daily basis.
-For instance, if Unit I or Unit II employees are backfilling for a teacher, their duties would include planning, teaching, grading, parent communication, etc. Split coverage of a backfilled position will also be compensated by dividing the compensation equally across the bi-weekly pay period.
+Backfill is defined as covering the full scope of the duties of the job in question, daily.
+For instance, if Unit I or Unit II employees are backfilling for a teacher, their duties would include planning, teaching, grading, parent communication, etc. or the essential functions of the vacancy.
+Split coverage of a backfilled position will also be compensated by dividing the compensation equally across the bi-weekly pay period.
+Staffing requests for backfill within the same building should be submitted to the Office of School Administration and Leadership to be reviewed by the Staffing committee for approval.